ramon-pessoa/python_programming/README.md

 	a.
 Solution (Python) [xor_linked_list.py].
 Solution where add runs in O(1) time and get runs in O(N) time. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/xor_linked_list.py)

+7. Problem #7 [Medium]: Problem #7 [Medium]: Given the mapping a = 1, b = 2, ... z = 26, and an encoded message, count the number of ways it can be decoded.

+	* For example, the message '111' would give 3, since it could be decoded as 'aaa', 'ka', and 'ak'.

+	* You can assume that the messages are decodable.
+For example, '001' is not allowed.

+	a.
+Solution (Python) [num_encodings_O_2n.py].
+Solution runs in O(2n).
+However, this solution is not very efficient.
+Every branch calls itself recursively twice. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/num_encodings_O_2n.py)

+	b.
+Solution (Python) [num_encodings_O_n.py].
+Solution runs O(n) by using dynamic programming. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/num_encodings_O_n.py)

 Go back to [Contents](#contents).